-Key challenges in the field of information technologies include the growing demand for storage capacity, computing speed, smart sensors, and energy-efficient IT solutions.
+Key challenges in the field of information technologies include the growing demand for storage capacity, computing speed, smart sensors and energy-efficient IT solutions.
 New technology solutions are needed that require the development of novel nanomaterials with properties that are based on intriguing atomic and electronic interactions.
-The EXAFS method in conjunction with advanced analysis methods and ab initio simulations will provide an invaluable analytical tool for future in-situ and operando studies of emerging materials (e.g. 2D van der Waals and core/shell nanostructures, thin-film thermoelectric materials, hybrid organic-inorganic systems), which we plan to realize at PETRA-III and future PETRA-IV facilities [12, 13, 18, 19, 20].
-Mastering new experimental methods (e.g., Resonant X-ray Emission Spectroscopy (RXES) and Xray Excited Optical Luminescence (XEOL) detection mode) will make a significant contribution to understanding these materials and promote their application in the future.
+The EXAFS method in conjunction with advanced analysis methods and ab initio simulations will provide an invaluable analytical tool for future in-situ and operando studies of emerging materials (e.g. 2D van der Waals and core/shell nanostructures), which we plan to realize at PETRA-III and future PETRA-IV facilities [16, 17, 18].
+Mastering new experimental methods (e.g., Resonant X-ray Emission Spectroscopy (RXES) and X-ray Excited Optical Luminescence (XEOL) detection mode) will make a significant contribution to understanding these materials.
 These will be implemented in close collaboration with the groups at DESY within the upgrade program of the PETRA storage ring, in which EXAFS Spectroscopy Laboratory actively participates.
-Two Scientific Instrumentation Proposals (SIPs), "High-k EXAFS end-station for revealing the secrets of 2D layered materials" and "RXES studies of functional materials based on 5d transition metals", are included in the PETRA IV beamline portfolio in 2021.
-High-k EXAFS end-station is a general-purpose X-ray absorption spectroscopy beamline allowing the acquisition of EXAFS spectra in a large operational energy range (from 4 keV to 50 keV) up to high-k values (at least up to 18-20 Å-1) with a high signal-to-noise ratio, exceptional reproducibility of the energy scale, and beam stability at the sample to probe the structure and dynamics of 2D layered materials with a particular emphasis on the study of weak interlayer interactions.
-RXES instrument, based on von Hamos and Johann-type spectrometers, is proposed for in-situ and operando resonant X-ray emission experiments, including XES, RIXS, HERFD-XAS, to study the influence of spin-orbit coupling and the effect of crystal-field splitting on the electronic structure of functional materials based on 5d transition metals [11].
+Two Scientific Instrumentation Proposals (SIPs), "High-k EXAFS end-station for revealing the secrets of 2D layered materials" and "RXES studies of functional materials based on 5d transition metals", have been submitted in November 2020 for the development of the PETRA IV beamline portfolio.
+High-k EXAFS end-station is a general-purpose X-ray absorption spectroscopy beamline allowing the acquisition of EXAFS spectra in a large operational energy range (from 4 keV to 50 keV) up to high-k values (at least up to 18-20 $\text{\AA}^{-1}$ ) with high signal-to-noise ratio, exceptional reproducibility of the energy scale, and beam stability at the sample with the aim to probe the structure and dynamics of 2D layered materials with a particular emphasis on the study of weak interlayer interactions.
+RXES instrument, based on von Hamos and Johann-type spectrometers, is proposed for in-situ and operando resonant X-ray emission experiments, including XES, RIXS, HERFD-XAS, with the aim to study the influence of spin-orbit coupling and the effect of crystal-field splitting on electronic structure of functional materials based on 5d transition metals.